Palakkavu Bhagavathi Temple

 The Edava Palakkavu Bhagavathi temple (ഇടവാ പാലക്കാവ് ഭഗവതി ക്ഷേത്രം) is one of the ancient temples in south India.
 It is situated at Edava in Thiruvananthapuram District, India.
-The temple is situated 5.7km North of Varkala City.Bhadrakali Devi is the presiding deity of this temple.
+The temple is situated 5.7 km North of Varkala City.Bhadrakali Devi is the presiding deity of this temple.

 A festival is conducted during the month of "Kumbham".
 This is an occasion when the entire village, irrespective of religious differences, erupt in festive mood.
 The streets are made colourful on the festival days with colourful processions.
 Tender coconut fronds and plantain leaf-stalks are also used for street decoration.

 Deities and sub-deities

 The Goddess Bhadrakali is the main deity in this temple.
 One important aspect of the temple is that the deity appears as Bhadrakali, an avatar of Palakkavilamma.
 Karthika is considered as the star of the deity.

 There are many upadevathas (sub-deities) adjacent to the temple, and it has been remade according to the Deva Prashnam by expert astrologers recently.